-5 Things To Look For In Betsy DeVos' Confirmation Hearings
+5 Things To Look For In Betsy DeVos' Confirmation Hearing

 Common Core

-5 Things To Look For In Betsy DeVos' Confirmation Hearings
+5 Things To Look For In Betsy DeVos' Confirmation Hearing

 There hasn't been a more controversial pick for Secretary of Education, arguably, in recent memory than Donald Trump's choice of Betsy DeVos.
 The Senate confirmation hearings for the billionaire Republican fundraiser and activist from Michigan start today.